Foundations of statistics: Discussion

 Fisher's attack based on frequentist probability failed but was not without result.
 He identified a specific case (2×2 table) where the two schools of testing reached different results.
 This case is one of several that are still troubling.
 Commentators believe that the "right" answer is context-dependent.
 Fiducial probability has not fared well, being virtually without advocates, while frequentist probability remains a mainstream interpretation.

 Fisher's attack on inductive behavior has been largely successful because he selected the field of battle.
 While operational decisions are routinely made on a variety of criteria (such as cost), scientific conclusions from experimentation are typically made based on probability alone.

-During this exchange, Fisher also discussed the requirements for inductive inference, specifically criticizing cost functions that penalize erroneous judgments.
-Neyman countered by mentioning the use of such functions by Gauss and Laplace.
-These arguments occurred 15 years after textbooks began teaching a hybrid theory of statistical testing.
+In this exchange, Fisher also discussed the requirements for inductive inference, with specific criticism of cost functions penalizing faulty judgments.
+Neyman countered that Gauss and Laplace used them.
+This exchange of arguments occurred 15 years after textbooks began teaching a hybrid theory of statistical testing.

-Fisher and Neyman held different perspectives on the foundations of statistics (though they both opposed the Bayesian viewpoint):
+Fisher and Neyman were in disagreement about the foundations of statistics (although united in vehement opposition to the Bayesian view):